 So much for lemons…

 Now comes the lemonade part.

-As we were leaving the very tight parking area for the restaurant we discovered a retaining wall for one of the nearby residences.
+As we were leaving the restaurant’s very tight parking area we discovered a retaining wall for one of the nearby residences.
 It was a very eclectic and humorous offering, as you can see in these photos.
 A nice surprise!

 We also have been parked in a camping spot at McKinney Falls State Park, about 12 miles from the rally site.
 It’s a beautiful state park, with large trees and well-managed sites.
 Today we walked to the Upper Falls and the Lower Falls.
 I took several photos, and found a surprise in one of them!
 See below.